The attrition rate of analytics professionals in India almost halved amid the pandemic, AIMResearch found.

 According to the report, smaller companies had to let go of comparatively more employees due to budget constraints.

 The attrition rate dropped for employees across experience brackets, albeit unevenly.
-The trend of attrition rates remained constant – higher the years of experience, lower the attrition rate.
+The trend of attrition rates remained constant – the higher the years of experience, the lower the attrition rate.